ethanm20/Contextual-Chain-Prompting/README.md

 * **generate-GPT.py**    Generates the data using the GPT-4o-Mini LLM.
 * **Output:** CSV files with all input columns with C1-C6 columns generated using the LLM appended.
+* **promptsBulk.json** JSON file that contains the prompts used for generating the Descriptions & Explanations

 #### CRCA Statistics ####